-- Rewetting of residual peat in the former area of industrial peat production to offset potential silt run off and to encourage development of vegetation cover via natural colonisation and through a number of rehabilitation measures.
-The promotion of the development of target habitats on site will reduce the area of bare exposed peat.
-The target will be the delivery of measures and this will be measured by an aerial survey after rehabilitation is completed. - Stabilization/improvement in concentration of suspended solids and ammonia in discharges from Bord na Móna sites, associated with the measures undertaken to stabilize the peat surface by the blocking of the internal drainage system and the maximized rewetting of the peat surface. - Receiving water bodies have been classified under the River Basin Management Plan.
-The success criteria will be that waterbodies downstream of Pollagh will see improvements in the associated pressures from this peatland.
+- Rewetting of deep peat in the former area of industrial peat production to offset potential silt run off and to encourage development of vegetation cover via natural colonisation through a combination of rehabilitation measures, and reducing the area of bare exposed peat.
+The target will be the delivery of measures and this will be measured by an aerial survey after rehabilitation is completed. - That there is a stabilizing/improving concentration of suspended solids and ammonia in discharges from Bord na Móna sites, associated with the measures undertaken to stabilize the peat surface by the blocking of the internal drainage system and the maximized rewetting of the peat surface. - Receiving water bodies have been classified under the River Basin Management Plan and this classification includes waters that are At Risk from peatlands and peat extraction.
+The success criteria will be that the At Risk classification will see improvements in the associated pressures from this peatland or if remaining At Risk, that there is an improving trajectory in the pressure from this peatland.